stelcodes/nuzzle/README.md

 - `:site-data` - A vector of maps describing the structure and content of your website.
 Required.
 - `:render-webpage` - A fully qualified symbol pointing to your webpage rendering function.
 Required.
-- `:output-dir` - A path to a directory to export the site into.
+- `:export-dir` - A path to a directory to export the site into.
 Defaults to `"out"`.
-- `:overlay-dir` - A path to a directory that will be overlayed on top of the output directory after every export.
+- `:overlay-dir` - A path to a directory that will be overlayed on top of `:export-dir` as the final stage of exporting.
 Defaults to `nil` (no overlay).
 - `:highlight-style` - A string specifying a [Chroma style](https://xyproto.github.io/splash/docs/longer/index.html) for Markdown code syntax highlighting.
 Defaults to `nil` (no highlighting).
 - `:rss-channel` - A map with an RSS channel specification.
 Defaults to nil (no RSS feed).
 - `:remove-drafts?` - A boolean that indicates whether webpages marked as a draft should be removed.
 Defaults to nil (no draft removal).